anilakash/IndKGC/README.md

 # IndKGC: Inductive Knowledge Graph Completion with GNNs and Rules:An Analysis #

-This is the official implemetation of the paper Inductive Knowledge Graph Completion with GNNs and Rules:An Analysis ().
+This is the official implemetation of the paper Inductive Knowledge Graph Completion with GNNs and Rules:An Analysis.

 Authors:
 [Akash Anil, Victor Gutierrez Basulto, Yazmín Ibáñez-García, Steven Schockaert]